anytizer/hosted-content-importer.wp/README.md

 # hosted-content-importer

-WordPress plugin to fetch programmed (dynamic) contents from third party resources
+WordPress plugin to fetch programmed (dynamic) contents from third party resources.

+This plugin is NOT for common purpose.
+WordPress developers should expand the *hci_* interface to make it suitable for their usage.
+It just guidelines how to.

 ## Usage examples